Champions League: Boakye outshines Ndoye as Red Star Belgrade eliminate Copenhagen | Goal.com

 However, the lead was short-lived as Ndoye ensured both teams head into the interval levelled with his 44th-minute equaliser for Copenhagen.

-After the restart, the two teams struggled to score a winner and then proceeded to penalty shoot-out following a 2-2 aggregate score at the end of 120 minutes.
+After the restart, the two teams struggled to score a winner and then proceeded to penalty shoot-out following a 2-2 aggregate score at the end of extra time.

 Bitter CL-exit efter vanvittigt straffe-drama med flere københavnske matchbolde #fcklive #fckfkcz https://t.co/kV0B6PHNKq pic.twitter.com/9L8x1dWvBy— F.C.
 København (@FCKobenhavn) August 13, 2019